bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:05 PM CT, December 13</p>
+<p class="updated_time"> Latest data: 03:27 PM CT, December 13</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Currently:

-- 11°
+- 10°
-- Light Snow
+- Flurries
-- 85% humidity
+- 86% humidity
-- 9 mph wind
+- 10 mph wind
-- 81% cloud cover
+- 86% cloud cover
 - 32 AQI 🟩
 - About 7.1 inches of snow on the ground
-- 0.12 inches of rain and 1.68 inches of snow in the past 24 hours
+- 0.12 inches of rain and 1.74 inches of snow in the past 24 hours
 - 0.06 inches of snow expected in the next 48 hours